 Because water is an essential nutrient for bacteria and other microorganisms whose proliferation it facilitates.

-And this is why fresh pasta should be kept refrigerated and has narrow expiration dates, while dried pasta does not need refrigeration and has longer expiration dates.
+This is why fresh pasta should be kept refrigerated and has narrow expiration dates, while dried pasta does not need refrigeration and has longer expiration dates.

 The amount of water in fresh and dried pasta is so important that in Italy it is regulated by law, read below to learn more.